 Hooray!
 Matt McCary's paper "Covariation between local and landscape factors influences the structure of ground-active arthropod communities in fragmented metropolitan woodlands" has been accepted in the journal Landscape Ecology.
-I'll post the PDF when we have it.
+Here's a PDF

 The call for abstracts is open for the next Landscape Ecology (US-IALE) conference, which will take place in downtown Chicago on April 8-12.
 We had a great response to the call for symposia and expect this to be an exciting conference!
 Read more about the conference here and submit your abstract here.